 What is ozone?

 Ozone, (O3), is an energized form of oxygen which contains three atoms of oxygen rather than the two atoms we normally breathe.
 Ozone is the second most powerful sterilizer in the world and can be used to destroy bacteria, viruses and odors.
-Interestingly ozone occurs quite readily in nature, most often as a result of lightning strikes that occur during thunderstorms.
-In fact the “fresh, clean, spring rain” smell that we notice after a storm most often results from the creation of ozone.
+Ozone occurs quite readily in nature, most often as a result of lightning strikes that occur during thunderstorms.
+In fact, the “fresh, clean, spring rain” smell that we notice after a storm most often results from the creation of ozone.
 However, we are probably most familiar with ozone from reading about the “ozone layer” that circles the planet above the earth’s atmosphere.
-Here ozone is created by the sun’s ultraviolet rays.
+Here, ozone is created by the sun’s ultraviolet rays.
 This layer of ozone serves to protect us from the ultraviolet radiation.

 How does ozone work?